Coverage of Day Care Procedures under Health Insurance in India

 - The provision for pre and post-hospitalization benefits remains the same.

 - These plans also pay for doctor's fees, dental treatment, diagnostic tests, and medical bills.
+However, there can be some exceptions.

 - Traditionally, only hospitalizations more than 24-hours were covered under health insurance.